corndel-swe/java-supportbank/docs/CONTRIBUTING.md

 ## Controllers

-The `cli` folder is where we write code that allows users to interact with SupportBank by typing intuitive commands in the terminal.
+The `controllers` folder is where we write code that allows users to interact with SupportBank by typing intuitive commands in the terminal.

 In general, the code in this folder should focus on communicating between the user and the models, and it should avoid performing business logic (e.g.